 The next stage enables you to generate an example project which contains all the code to carry out lookups and searches using your chosen product type and environment.
 You can use this to help get an idea as to how the integration works to decide how best to integrate your AFD product in your own application.
 If you are creating a new application you can use the example generated as a starting point for your own.
 Alternatively you can also easily include the code module or class included in the project in your own application and copy and paste code from the lookup and search buttons (and list box if applicable) into your own application.

 Finally, you are given clickable links which will open a window from which you can copy and paste code into your own application.
 This is as an alternative from obtaining it from the example generated.
 You will always need to include the General declarations in a code module, or class as described (C++ environments have both a header (.h) and code (.cpp) file to include).
 You can then copy and paste the Lookup and Search code as desired.

 Now that you have your sample project, if applicable, and sample code you can customize the integration as desired.
 The sample projects are based around a form, using a list box – but you can of course change this to output results to a file, a database etc. if desired.
 Should you wish to alter the settings that you have chosen you can re-run the Wizard and the comments provided in the code and module make it easy to customise the integration to suit your needs.

-You may also wish to refer to our Common API or XML guides for full details of the API fields.
+You may also wish to refer to our Common API Manual for full details of the API fields.

 If you have a Refiner API license and wish to clean addresses you can easily see this too in the sample project.
 First add a new button next to the “Search” button.
 On the final “Implement Your Code” window select the “Clean Address” link and copy and paste the code into the Click event for that button.
 You can then enter an address to clean on the left and see the resulting cleaned address on the right.